 Grant Agreement Stage Estimated Time for Stage Completion Grant packet is completed - during this step, CDFA will work with awardees to get the information necessary to execute the grant agreement.
-Timeline for this step is Variable dependent on how promptly information is provided to CDFA by the grant recipient.
-Up to 100 days Grant agreement execution Up to 120 days
+Timeline for this step is dependent on how promptly information is provided to CDFA by the grant recipient.
+Variable Grant agreement execution Up to 120 days